gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/how-to-update-to-aws-provider-v4/index.md

 Architecture](https://gruntwork.io/reference-architecture/) and any code that depends on the [Gruntwork Infrastructure as Code Library](https://gruntwork.io/infrastructure-as-code-library/) to version 4.x of the Terraform AWS provider.
-Following the release of v4.0.0, new features and bug fixes will only be available on version 4.x, but it also has a number of backwards incompatibilities that have to be incorporated into your codebase.
+Following the release of v4.0.0, new features and bug fixes will only be available on version 4.x, but it also has a number of backward incompatibilities that have to be incorporated into your codebase.

 ## What you’ll learn in this guide